-I shipped these mini camping cookies to a mini camper at sleep-away camp.
+I shipped these mini camping cookies to a mini camper at sleep-away summer camp.
+(Tips on how to ship cookies below!)

 That last one was especially my reason for going small with these camping cookies.
 I sent these to my niece away at camp, assuming she’s currently surrounded by cookie-loving peers.
 Scroll to the end for tips on shipping cookies!